 9: I LOVE my teachers!

 I’ve listened to my friends complain about the teachers at their schools.
-Mean ones, shrimpy ones, ones with peculiar resemblances to cows in name and appearance, strict ones… I’m a bit boring in those conversations, as all my teachers have been fantastic.
+Mean ones, shrimpy ones, ones with peculiar resemblances to cows, strict ones… I’m a bit boring in those conversations, as all my teachers have been fantastic.
 My parents are the first to come to mind, of course.
-But there’ve been so many others!
-Guatemalan boys to teach me soccer tricks, countless hippies to trade songs and star signs with, cooking lessons by locals, loom weaving, courtesy of a Mayan woman we befriended, and endless others!
+But there have been so many others!
+Guatemalan boys to teach me soccer tricks, countless hippies to trade songs and star signs with, cooking lessons by locals, loom weaving – courtesy of a Mayan woman we befriended, and endless others!
 You don’t have to be a certified teacher to have an incredible wealth of knowledge to share.
 As humans, learning ought to be one of our greatest joys in life.
-Travel has exposed me to so many things that’ve changed the way I see the world and those in it.
-My teachers have been so varied and amazing that I can never find anything bad to say about them!
+Travel has exposed me to so many things that have changed the way I see the world and those in it.
+My teachers have been so varied and amazing that I can never find anything bad to say about them.

 10: I don’t have a house.